 The Rottweiler is a working dog breed that has been serving alongside humans for centuries.
-But it is only quite recently that the Rottweiler has become a popular choice for a companion canine – a family pet.
+But it is only recently that the Rottweiler has become a popular choice for a companion canine – a family pet.

 Whenever a dog breed becomes very popular, this drives up demand for more puppies.
-Increased demand can put pressure on dog breeders and may open the door for less ethical breeding operations such as puppy mills.
+Increased demand can pressure dog breeders and may open the door for less ethical breeding operations such as puppy mills.

 In this article, we review Rottweiler colors and share information you need to know to choose your Rottie puppy wisely.

 Rottweiler colors come in two categories.
 The first is American Kennel Club (AKC) recognized colors.
 These are the colors considered desirable for show dog purposes.

 The second is so-called rare or unusual colors.
 Several genetic reasons a Rottweiler might have a coat color other than what is described in the official Rottweiler breed standard.

 It is important to learn as much as possible about why a Rottweiler has an unusual coat color before committing to a lifetime of care.

 See a Rottweiler Puppy With White Markings

 There are a lot of controversies today surrounding unusual, unique, or rare Rottweiler colors.
 White colors on a Rottweiler have been singled out for special critique.

 However, as this YouTube video points out, the Rottweiler breed does include genes that can produce white spots on the Rottweiler dog’s chest.